-India hope veterans Yuvraj, Nehra & Harbhajan change visitors' fortunes vs Oz in T20 series starting today
+India hopes Yuvraj, Nehra and Harbhajan change visitors' fortunes in T20

 Adelaide: The schedule of international matches these days are often dictated by ICC World events that loom on the horizon.
 Last year, India spent nearly five months in Australia without playing a T20 international, but with the ICC World T20 around the corner, suddenly the focus is on the shortest format of the game.